ABV Calculator – Alcohol by Volume Calculator

 Need to Calculate Cocktail ABV?

-If you’re mixing drinks rather than brewing beer, try our Cocktail Alcohol Calculator to determine the exact alcohol content of your mixed drinks and cocktails.
+If you’re mixing drinks rather than brewing beer, try our Cocktail Alcohol Calculator to determine the exact alcohol content of your mixed drinks.
 Perfect for bartenders and home mixologists!

 Beer Alcohol By Volume Calculator

-Calculate the alcohol content of your homebrew beer in just a few simple steps:
+Calculate the alcohol percentage in beer in a few simple steps:

 1. Measure Original Gravity (OG): Take a hydrometer reading of your wort before fermentation begins.
-This measures the density of your wort compared to water and indicates the potential alcohol content.
+This shows fermentable sugar potential.

-2. Measure Final Gravity (FG): After fermentation is complete, take another hydrometer reading.
-The difference between OG and FG shows how much sugar was converted to alcohol.
+2. Measure Final Gravity (FG): After fermentation is complete, take another reading.
+The drop from OG shows how much sugar became alcohol.

-3. Enter Values: Input both readings in the calculator fields above.
+3. Enter Values: Input both readings above (choose SG or °Plato).

-4. Calculate: Click the button to see your beer’s ABV, alcohol weight, and attenuation percentage.
+4. Calculate: Click to see ABV%, alcohol weight, and attenuation.

-For accurate readings, ensure your hydrometer is calibrated and measurements are taken at the correct temperature (typically 60°F/15.6°C).
+For accurate readings, ensure your hydrometer is calibrated and measurements are temperature‑corrected (typically 60°F / 15.6°C).

 Understanding Your Results

-ABV is the standard measurement for alcohol content in beverages.
-It represents what percentage of your beer’s total volume is pure ethanol.
-Most commercial beers range from 4-6% ABV, while craft and homebrews can vary widely from 3% to over 12%.
-Learn more about beer style guidelines and typical ABV ranges from the Brewers Association.
+ABV is the standard measurement for alcohol content.
+It shows what percentage of your beer’s total volume is pure ethanol.
+Most commercial lagers range 4–6% ABV; session beers run lower; imperial and barrel‑aged styles can exceed 12%.

 Attenuation